-Inspired by Plastic Free Communities, a campaign by Surfers Against Sewage (SAS) to free communities from SUP, local environmental group Woking Environment Action (WeAct), is working to establish Woking as a Plastic Free Community
+Inspired by Plastic Free Communities, a campaign by Surfers Against Sewage (SAS) to free communities from single use plastics, local environmental group Woking Environment Action (WeAct), is working to establish Woking as a Plastic Free Community

 The campaign has a number of requirements to fulfil Plastic Free status and WeAct proactively working with local businesses to spread the plastic-free message and give advice on how to make changes in their own premises.

 If you’d like to find out more about the project click here.